nikhartman/measurements/README.rst

 Example
 =======

-    If I want to take several IV curves, each at a different magnetic field, using the Keithley 6220 and 2182A, I can use keithleypair_IV_swpVar.IV_MagField().
-This function uses instruemnts.oxford_magnet to control the field and keithleypair.IVmax1024 (which is a subclass of instruments.K6220_2182A) to run an IV curve at each magnetic field value.
+If I want to take several IV curves, each at a different magnetic field, using the Keithley 6220 and 2182A, I can use keithleypair_IV_swpVar.IV_MagField.
+This class uses instruments.oxford_magnet to control the magnetic field and keithleypair.IVmax1024 (which is a subclass of instruments.K6220_2182A) to run an IV curve at each magnetic field value.

 The experiment itself is written in the run_simple() function, which saves the data without attempting to plot it.
 Plotting is possible through the run() function.
-This function calls run_simple() as a thread while monitoring the class variable self.data and updating a plot with matplotlib.Animation
+This function calls run_simple() as a thread while monitoring the class variable self.data and updating a plot with matplotlib.animation

 Dependencies
 ============